diegobatt/moocs/README.md

 - Data-Parallelism
 - Data Structures for Parallel Computing

+### Big Data Analysis with Scala and Spark

+The course is structured into 4 weeks of about one to two-hour lectures:

+- Spark Basics
+- Reduction Operations and Distributed Key-Value Pairs
+- Partitioning and Shuffling
+- Structured Data: SQL, Dataframes and Datasets

 ## Convex Optimization

 Stanford's course on convex optimization, based on Stephen P. Boyd's book.